 Goodwill is not amortized but tested annually for impairment.
 This is done more often if events or changes in circumstances indicate that the carrying amount may be impaired.
 The impairment loss to be recognized is determined based on an assessment of the net realizable value of the cash generating unit to which the goodwill has been allocated.
-If the net realizable value of the cash generating amount, an impairment loss is recognized.
+If the net realizable value of the cash generating unit is lower than it's carrying amount, an impairment loss is recognized.